HL7/fhir-identity-matching-ig/input/pagecontent/industry-initiatives.md

-Introduction

 ### Industry Initiatives

 This section is an ongoing compilation of industry-wide digital identity and patient matching projects, with input from the Digital Identity & Matching Workgroup on cross-cutting capabilities and how various efforts may be leveraged in the healthcare setting.

-CARIN Digital Identity Workgroup
+- CARIN Digital Identity Workgroup

-DirectTrust Consumer Credentials Workgroup (in the public domain if membership is required?)
+- DirectTrust Consumer Credentials Workgroup (in the public domain if membership is required?)

-Finland and Germany SSI-based Collaboration in the EU
+- Finland and Germany SSI-based Collaboration in the EU

-Patient ID Now Coalition Framework for a National Strategy on Patient Identity  (The Framework identified nine areas for definition of a national patient identity strategy )
+- Patient ID Now Coalition Framework for a National Strategy on Patient Identity  (The Framework identified nine areas for definition of a national patient identity strategy )

 ----

 ### Other standards

 &nbsp;&nbsp;&nbsp;&nbsp;[IHE - Patient Identifier Cross-reference PIX for Mobile (PIXm)](http://wiki.ihe.net/index.php/Patient_Identifier_Cross-Reference_for_Mobile_(PIXm))